Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

+\begin{remark}\ \begin{enumerate} \item Note that in Section 4 below we discuss the relations between the DPW theory (using extended frames) and the Burstall-Guest theory (using extended solutions).
+It turns out that {the Definition \ref{def-uni} for the notion of a finite uniton type harmonic map is equivalent to the notion of a minimal (finite) uniton number harmonic map defined on page 546 of \cite{BuGu}. ( Also see Proposition \ref{typeequivnumber}.)}

+\item We mainly want to use objects occurring in our approach (like extended frames) and also want to make it as clear as possible to what extent the two properties which make up the notion of {finite uniton type and minimal (finite) uniton number respectively contribute to statements and proofs.}

-\begin{remark} 1) Condition (U1) is a very strong condition.
-Of course, in the case of a non-compact simply connected Riemann surface $M$ it is always satisfied.
-The meaning of it will become clear in the next proposition.
+\item Condition $(U1)$ is a very strong condition.
+Of course, in the case of a non-compact simply connected Riemann surface $M$ {and {of} $S^2$ respectively,} it is always satisfied. {We would like to point out that although the assumption $(U1)$ was not stated in \cite{BuGu} explicitly, it was used implicitly by using exclusively extended solutions defined on all of $M$, like in \cite{BuGu}, Theorem 4.5, where $M$ is an {arbitrary, compact or non-compact,} Riemann surface.} \end{enumerate} \end{remark}